Impression management: In the workplace

+Impression management strategies employed in the workplace also involve deception, and the ability to recognize deceptive acts impacts the supervisor-subordinate relationship as well as coworker relationships.
+When it comes to workplace behaviors, ingratiation is the major focus of impression management research.
+Ingratiation behaviors are those that employees engage in to elicit a favorable impression from a supervisor.
+These behaviors can have a negative or positive impact on coworkers and supervisors, and this impact is dependent on how ingratiating is perceived by the target and those who observe the ingratiating behaviors.
+The perception that follows an ingratiation act is dependent on whether the target attributes the behavior to the authentic-self of the person performing the act, or to impression management strategies.
+Once the target is aware that ingratiation is resulting from impression management strategies, the target will perceive ethical concerns regarding the performance.
+However, if the target attributes the ingratiation performance to the actor's authentic-self, the target will perceive the behavior as positive and not have ethical concerns.

 Workplace leaders that are publicly visible, such as CEOs, also perform impression management with regard to stakeholders outside their organizations.
 In a study comparing online profiles of North American and European CEOs, research showed that while education was referenced similarly in both groups, profiles of European CEOs tended to be more professionally focused, while North American CEO profiles often referenced the CEO's public life outside business dealings, including social and political stances and involvement.

+Employees also engage in impression management behaviors to conceal or reveal personal stigmas.
+How these individuals approach their disclosure of the stigma(s) impacts coworker's perceptions of the individual, as well as the individual's perception of themselves, and thus affects likeability amongst coworkers and supervisors.

 On a smaller scale, many individuals choose to participate in professional impression management beyond the sphere of their own workplace.
 This may take place through informal networking (either face-to-face or using computer-mediated communication) or channels built to connect professionals, such as professional associations, or job-related social media sites, like LinkedIn.